evilpapa/ray/doc/source/cluster/kubernetes/troubleshooting/rayservice-troubleshooting.md

 * The NetworkPolicy blocks the traffic between the Ray Pods and the external URLs specified in `runtime_env`.

 (kuberay-raysvc-issue7)=
-### Issue 7: Failed to get Serve application statuses.
+### 问题 7: Failed to get Serve application statuses.

 You may encounter the following error message when KubeRay tries to get Serve application statuses: